lukasbm/discord-images/README.md

 - AI Service that categorizes them
 - Backend that stores the results for each image
 - Web interface to easily find your discord images

+## Deployment

+### Bot

+The Bot can be deployed in any way you want.
+The repo currently provides a Procfile for Heroku deployent and a Dockerfile for a containerized Deployment.

+The bot calls the AI classifier for each image attachment of a discord message, then stores the concepts in google firebase upon classification.

+Environment variables:

+- `DISCORD_BOT_TOKEN`: the gateway token for the bot
+- `FIREBASE_API_TOKEN`: the api token for google firebase

+### The AI

+This implementation currently uses the external Service Clarifai for image classification.
+This can be replaced by any AI model you want (e.g. Tensorflow) by implementing the interfaces of `analyze/analyze.ts`.